Text by Agata Kik and CLOT Magazine editors

 Rewire, one of the annual international festivals for adventurous music, returned to The Hague in April with its eleventh festival edition, bringing together a wide range of musical and interdisciplinary performances, including commissioned works, club nights, installations, and talks screenings.
 For the first time this year, the festival occupied Amare, the city’s new cultural hub and performing arts institution in the centre of the Dutch capital.

 Originating in the same locality as the unique ArtScience Interfaculty promoting interdisciplinary practice-based research, merging art and science since 1989, rewire further cultivates this neighbouring academic environment, combining experiential and conceptual approaches to art and technology within the sonic field.
-Apart from the festival’s exciting music line-up, an artistic programme also opened up a discussion around the themes of NOISE, AFFECT, RITUAL and beyond.
+Apart from the festival’s exciting music line-up, an artistic programme also discussed the themes of NOISE, AFFECT, RITUAL and beyond.

-Working with human voice and song, American artist Jacqueline Kiyomi Gork presented The input of this machine is the power an output contains, a durational performance involving an AI-generated text created with a machine learning system, trained on political speeches.
-The set-up was an architectural structure especially created for this festival’s edition in the Amare’s basement.
+Working with human voice and song, American artist Jacqueline Kiyomi Gork presented The input of this machine as the power an output contains, a durational performance involving an AI-generated text created with a machine learning system trained on political speeches.
+The set-up was an architectural structure especially created for this festival’s edition in Amare’s basement.
 Supersaturated, almost clinical bright lights made the audience very aware of being present and the piece’s physicality and spatial awareness.

 Further exploring the listening experience, not far away from Amare, in an intimate and dimmed gallery space, Angelo Custódio soothed our ears and sight with an audiovisual piece HUM (an/other) that incorporates touch and artificial intelligence through a machine learning system and the spectator’s physical presence, interacting with the artist’s voice.
 In HUM(an/other), I wanted to develop an intimate encounter with an AI entity.
 Encounters are non-linear events, alive and vibrant.
 Being surprised by the unexpected and what that prompts is just ‘magical’ for me.
-So I am definitely not interested in fully controlling the ‘final’ result of my work, even when collaborating with a machine.
+So I am definitely not interested in fully controlling my work’s ‘final’ result, even when collaborating with a machine.
 Custodio explained.

 While combining the most recent achievements in machine learning with the early 20th century’s surrealist experiments, Soyun Park & Wellsgoodness (Inwoo Jung) showcased a premiere of their audiovisual collaboration Fantasia Realism based on a trained machine model that will generate a composition of visual and sonic material, manipulated live by the artists in a theatrical performance.